SmarterCircuits/pico_w_thermostat/README.md

 ## Using with Home Assistant

+**IMPORTANT: This project is not in any way associated with, endorsed by, or supported by Home Assistant or any of their engineers.
+This is only meant to work with Home Assistant because it is what I use.**

 You will need your Long-Life Key to access Home Assistant from the Pico W Thermostat.
 Just paste it into the appropriate setting in the home_assistant.json file.